k8sp/bootstrapper/pxe-on-rasppi/README.md

 Pi PXE server.
 This CoreOS system mounts a in-memory `tmpfs` filesystem at the root mount point `/`.
-However, we usually want CoreOS installed on to local disks, so we don't rely on the PXE server everytime we boot a target computer.
+However, we usually want CoreOS installed on to local disks, so we don't rely on the PXE server every time we boot a target computer.

 To do so, we can make use of the cloud-config mechanism of CoreOS.
-Everytime CoreOS boots, it executes a cloud-config file.
+Every time CoreOS boots, it executes a cloud-config file.
 This cloud-config file could be a YAML file, which will be interpreted and translated to some system configuration files, or, more flexibly, a Shell script, which is executed directly.
 In above steps, we let the